April 16 to April 18, 2019

 We always like to see the historical sites, and we toured Fort Martin Scott and the adjacent Texas Ranger Memorial.

-Scott Eschenbrenner said we had to eat bar-b-que, and interestingly, the restaurant had my favorite, green chile macaroni and cheese.
+Scott Eschenbrenner said we had to eat bar-b-que, and interestingly, Mac’s Barbecue had my favorite, green chile macaroni and cheese.
 We then settled in for what was supposed to be threatening weather but turned out to be no more than heavy rain.
 Elizabeth stayed up and comforted the puppies while I slept through the storm.